juseg/alps/articles/erosion/response-referee2.md

 Figure 3 was reworked to use different colours for periods of increasing and decreasing ice volume.
-This actually strikingly highlights the two different regimes.
-Thank you for the suggestion.
+This actually strikingly highlights the two different regimes, so thank you for the suggestion.
 The label was changed to 'potential annual erosion volume'.
 In the text, 'slight' was replaced with a 'general' tendency for slower erosion during periods of extensive glaciation.